telekosmos/n8n-poc/README.md

 We've observed that is necessary to explicitly define resource limits for both main and worker instances to be able to send metrics to the cluster's `metrics-server`.
 Otherwise, the metrics server won't get metrics and _horizontal pod autoscaler (HPA)_ won't be able to autoscale resources depending on workloads.

 The values for the `.Values.resources` and `.Values.workerResources` might be some tweak as well to adapt to the particular cluster.

+##### Workload testing

+Using the above configuration with workers autoscaling (max to 8) and verbosity of n8n main and workers instances to _info_ (it might slow the workflow processing), a performance/workload test was carried out:
+- macos sonora 2 GHz Quad-Core Intel Core i5 and 16Gb RAM
+- minikube cluster with postgresql, redis and n8n in queue mode worker autoscaling deployed
+- two **simultaneous** message producers written in python, sending 11K and 10K messages with maximun delay of 0.2 and 0.3 seconds each (from terminal)
+- message broker was the same redis instance used by n8n to support queue mode
+- the [processing workflow](https://github.com/telekosmos/n8n-poc/blob/main/workflows/redis2s3%20-%20user%20behaviour%20events.json) is a simple workflow to pick the message, do some simple transformations on messages and send them to S3.

+Overall, performance was sufficient to good.
+All messages where picked up by the n8n autoscaling instance and sending in real time to S3, with no substantial delay observed.

+While processing the messages the n8n designer got a bit responsive, so in a production environment the deployment should be devoted only to run workflows and leaving the development (and ideally staging) instances for workflow development.

+All of the workers were over the top on max memory resource used (they went red in `k9s`).
+As mentioned, a more custom tweak based on trials might be necessary.